Servant-leaders bring healing. They give us hope. They help us rise.

 Spears, L (Fall, 2017).
 Servant-Leadership: Bring Your Employees to the Table, by Peter Ortiz.
 Number 27.
 Retrieved from zagmail.gonzaga.edu.

 I am Mother Nature’s daughter through and through; I am most at one with life when I am in her embrace.
 I am an author.
 I have a passion to use words to teach purpose in all life's ebbs and flows, and to advocate for holistic healing methodologies.
 To the Moon and Back to Me: What I Learned From Four Running Feet is the first of what I plan to be many books authored and/or co-authored by me.
 I am a life story writer.
 I have a passion to listen to others share the chapters and stories of their life.
 As empathetic listener, and as writer, I inspire, and I aid healing.
 I am a mentor.
 I teach others not to lose hope and to find trust in life others, and themselves.
 I teach organizations and individuals listening and transformational servant-leadership tools and techniques.
-I have a vision to empower others who feel life is no longer worth living to uncover their wills to live.
+I have a vision to inspire and empower others who feel life is no longer worth living to uncover their wills to live.
 The most powerful form of leadership [we] can imagine - leading a suffering person back to life from a living death (Ferch, pp. 123-124)

 Ferch, S. (2012).
 Forgiveness and Power in the Age of Atrocity: Servant-Leadership as a Way of Life.
 Lanham, Maryland.
 Lexington Books